jongminkimlab/Protocol/Fly_IF_Wholemount.md

 # Protocol

-Last updated: 11.
-5. 2024
+Last updated: 1.
+13. 2025

 <!--![Tubules before fixation](https://github.com/jongminkmg/Storage/blob/main/Pre-fix_tubules.jpg?raw=true "Tubules before fixation")
 <br> before fixation-->

-1. Fix gently dissected testes with ~500uL 4% formaldehyde in PBS at RT for 15 minutes.
+1. Fix gently dissected testes with 2% formaldehyde in PBS at RT for 15 minutes.
     > - Rule of thumb: use at least 10 times fixative volume than the tissue volume.
-So 500uL should be more than sufficient for fly testes.
+So 1mL should be more than sufficient for fly testes. <br>
+    > - I dissect testes into 500uL PBS and add 500uL of 4% formaldehyde in PBS to make a final 2% formaldehyde PBS. <br>
     > - I fix them 'mostly' stationary.
 Put them in 2mL tubes, and shake them to mix once or twice during fixation. <br>
     > - I use 16% methanol-free formaldehyde ampoules. <br>
     > - Opened ampoules can be stored at 4C by sealing tightly with parafilm.
 Okay for 1~2 months.<br>